fblecha/fuel/README.md

 # How does it work?

-Given a .haiku file, like this:
+Given a .fuel file, like this:

 ```markdown
 {